Private gardens in Shere are opening their gates to the public this Sunday 29th June.

 Continue reading Donald Campbell exhibition at Leatherhead Museum

-Clandon Park near Guildford, is famous for its imposing Venetian Palladian architecture, impressive Marble Hall and intricate stucco ceilings.
-So it may come as a surprise that it was once used as a military hospital.
+Clandon Park (near Guildford) is famous for its imposing Venetian Palladian architecture, impressive Marble Hall and intricate stucco ceilings.
+So it may come as a surprise to learn that it was once used as a military hospital.
 Indeed, visitors to the property, which the National Trust has owned since 1956, can now see a First World War operating theatre, which has just been recreated within the building to mark the centenary of the outbreak of the Great War and the role that the estate played.

 A few years ago I was given a private tour of Shakespeare’s Globe Theatre in London and I had special permission to photograph the space.
 I felt very privileged to be able to wander around with my camera, free to capture the changing light across the seating, beams, stage and even backstage area.